shareef12/ctfd-portable-challenges-plugin/README.md

 * Type: Single line text
 * Usage: Specify the category the challenge will appear a part of

+**value**
+* Type: Positive integer
+* Usage: The amount of point awarded for completion of the problem

 **description**
 * Type: Multiline text
 * Usage: The the body text of the challenge.
 If HTML tags are used, they will be rendered.